Find out where, or if, Canadians will be able to watch programs from the new factual TV streaming service.

-Many of the other films and TV series in the NBCUniversal library remain available on other streaming services in Canada, including Netflix (which will likely be keeping Canadian streaming rights to The Office despite losing U.S. rights at the end of 2020), Crave (which streams 30 Rock), and Prime Video (Parks & Recreation).
+Many of the other films and TV series in the NBCUniversal library remain available on other streaming services in Canada, including Netflix (which appears to be keeping Canadian streaming rights to The Office for the foreseeable future despite losing U.S. rights at the end of 2020), Crave (which streams 30 Rock), and Prime Video (Parks & Recreation, and more recently certain seasons of Law & Order and most of its spinoffs).
 These may change from time to time, but we have seen no indication that any of them would be specifically affected by Corus' deal for Peacock's original programming.

 NBCUniversal already operates the Hayu streaming service in Canada, which carries much of the catalogue of reality series from NBCU's U.S. networks like E! (e.g. Keeping Up with the Kardashians), Bravo, and Oxygen, and which from all indications will continue to operate as-is.

 Finally, the vast majority of Peacock's sports events are covered by separate rights contracts in Canada.
 For example, several Premier League soccer games will be exclusive to Peacock in America, but the Canadian rights to all games are currently held by DAZN.